Integrate with Zendesk

 Set up a custom field for categorizing the ticket and the Next Matter instance ID

-The purpose of the custom field is to provide an ID of the Next Matter instance so that Zendesk can update the process instance automatically.
+The purpose of the custom field is to provide an ID of the Next Matter instance so that Zendesk can update the workflow instance automatically.

 1. In Zendesk go to Admin Center > Objects and rules > Fields.